Rick's Simple Chicken and Sausage Gumbo Recipe

 I offer this for all my family and friends who aren't fortunate enough to live in Louisiana.
 You know who you are.
-You live in Arizona, California, Missouri, New Hampshire, North Carolina, Oklahoma, Georgia, South Africa, Ohio, Florida, Maryland, New York ... you know where you are.
+You live in Arizona, California, Missouri, New Hampshire, North Carolina, Oklahoma, Georgia, South Africa, South Carolina, Ohio, Florida, Maryland, New York, Texas ... you know where you are.

-Sometimes you find yourself hungry for something you just can't quite identify.
+Sometimes you find yourself hungry for something you just can't quite find for your taste buds.
 It's a deep hunger for something true and original, something with substance.
-Something so good it doesn't matter that it's healthy, too!
+Something so good it doesn't matter that it might be healthy, too!
 Your hunger is accompanied by a hunch that you'll not find what you're hungry for in the chain restaurants of public corporations or in locally owned delicatessens.
 And you're correct.
 It's not there.
+You've got to make it yourself!

 I've been there.
 I've seen the fare.
 I know what you're missing.
 And I know what you want.